vihdamarques/plsql-azure/README.md

 # plsql-azure

 PL/SQL package to handle some of Microsoft Azure functionalities.
 New features are going to be added on demand.
+Feel free to pull request enhancements.

 ## Requirements